Out-of-equilibrium contributions to charm hadrons in a fluid-dynamic approach: Acknowledgements

 \section{Acknowledgements}

-The authors thank Stefan Floerchinger for insightful discussions and Andreas Kirchner for assistance with setting up the FastReso framework, and collaborating on related subjects, as well as Guillermo Sanchez for the constructing mathematical discussions.
+The authors thank Stefan Floerchinger for insightful discussions, Andreas Kirchner for assistance with setting up the FastReso framework and collaborating on related subjects, Andrea Beraudo for clarifications concerning the charm quark density, Guillermo Sanchez for constructive mathematical discussions and Anton Andronic for clarifications regarding the SHMc approach to charm-baryon enhancement.
 This work is part of and supported by the DFG Collaborative Research Centre ``SFB 1225 (ISOQUANT)''.
 Computational resources have been provided by the GSI Helmholtzzentrum f{\"u}r Schwerionenforschung.